Email

 • a.
 Recognize appropriate/inappropriate conduct as a pet sitting professional.

-• b.
+• c.
 Demonstrate understanding of how to diplomatically decline an assignment.

-• c.
-Identify the hallmarks of excellent service and can apply them to real-life situations.
+• d.
+Identify the hallmarks of excellent service and how to apply them to real-life situations.

 2. Disaster Planning